osgi/osgi.enroute.site/_appnotes/resolving.md

 Sometimes the resolver can complain about a missing requirement but you are sure that it is in the repository.
 The first thing is to try to isolate the problem.
 Almost any problem can be solved if you remove the redundant parts.
 Quite often developers are trying to debug this situation in a complex large `bndrun` file and then get overwhelmed.

-Just create a new `bndrun` file and only add the bundle you think should provide the resource to the `Run Requires` list and then resolve.
+Just create a new `bndrun` file and only add the bundle you think should provide the resource to the `Run Requires` list, keep only one requirement, and then resolve.
 If this resolves fine then at least you know that that bundle can potentially resolve.

 However, often you find that even on its own it does not resolve.
 In most case the error message and the `Reasons` list provide sufficient information to understand why it does not resolve.